break-through-cancer/btc-spatial-pipelines/README.md

 `bleeding_correction`: set to `true` if you want to enable bleeding correction for that sample.

 `spatial_transcriptional_programs`: set to `true` if you want to enable spatial transcriptional programs for that sample.

+`expression_profile`: Optional reference expression profiles (leave blank if not using) if you have known cell types in your Visium data (perhaps from matched scRNA).
+See more info about how to generate this file here: https://bayestme.readthedocs.io/en/latest/fine_mapping_workflow.html

 Now, you can run the pipeline using: